feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### 2.2.
 Automate periodic materializations

 It is up to you which orchestration/scheduler to use to periodically run `$ feast materialize`.
-Feast keeps the history of materialization in its registry, so the choice could be as simple as a [unix cron util](https://en.wikipedia.org/wiki/Cron).
+Feast keeps the history of materialization in its registry so that the choice could be as simple as a [unix cron util](https://en.wikipedia.org/wiki/Cron).
-However, with this option materialization work is not distributed, and you might end up limited by the resources of a single machine.
+Cron util should be sufficient when you have just a few materialization jobs (it's usually one materialization job per feature view) triggered infrequently.
-If you have just a few materialization jobs (usually it's one materialization job per feature view) and you don't run them very frequently, this is fine.
+However, the amount of work can quickly outgrow the resources of a single machine.
+That happens because the materialization job needs to repackage all rows before writing them to an online store.
+That leads to high utilization of CPU and memory.
-Otherwise, you might want to use a job orchestrator to run multiple jobs in parallel using several workers.
+In this case, you might want to use a job orchestrator to run multiple jobs in parallel using several workers.
 Kubernetes Jobs or Airflow are good choices for more comprehensive job orchestration.

 If you are using Airflow as a scheduler, Feast can be invoked through the [BashOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html) after the [Python SDK](https://pypi.org/project/feast/) has been installed into a virtual environment and your feature repo has been synced: